compbiozurich/UZH-BIO392/course-results/2020/Maria-Muscalu/2020-10-02-Population-genetics.md

 ...

-// This command returns 5 files: .bed, .bim, .fam, .log, .nosex ./plink --vcf ALL.chr20.chunk1.vcf.gz --extract mysnps.txt --make-bed -out extracted
+// This command returns 5 files: .bed, .bim, .fam, .log, .nosex
+// --extract normally accepts a text file with a list of variant IDs and removes all unlisted variants from the current
+// analysis.
+// Usually one ID per line, but it's okay for them to just be separated by spaces).
+./plink --vcf ALL.chr20.chunk1.vcf.gz --extract mysnps.txt --make-bed -out extracted

 95626 variants loaded from .bim file.